February 1, 2011

 But the people firmly believed that now they would receive something in return, and it was important for them to understand what they would receive.
 What they would receive in place of an X amount of Soviet consumption, which was humble, meager, and not devoid of being degrading (in terms of standing in lines, etc.).
 They were supposed to receive more than just X. At the expense of what?

 That which is unfolding, which for someone who thinks in spiritual terms represents a metaphysical fall, can be called a “regress”, “dumping” or an “involution”.
-Now, in the process of involution, an individual who has started down the path of involution and regress, or a community which has started down this path, of a macro-community called a “nation”, a “society”, etc., any such community or individual, having started down this trajectory, thinks of its gains in terms of ridding itself of encumbrances.
+Now, in the process of involution, an individual who has started down the path of involution and regress, or a community which has started down this path, a macro-community called a “nation”, a “society”, etc., any such community or individual, having started down this trajectory, thinks of its gains in terms of ridding itself of encumbrances.
 Ultimately, in the setting of a very profound involution, anything can become an encumbrance.
 A sick or even a healthy child, a sick or even a healthy wife, anything!
 An elderly father, and elderly mother, anything!
-At the extreme, it could be anything, if one has begun fall, if he has started on the path of involution.
+At the extreme, it could be anything, if one has begun to fall, if he has started on the path of involution.

 People were thinking in terms of disencumbering themselves to a certain limited extent.